Ministry of Personnel Management

 The Ministry of Personnel Management (Korean: 인사혁신처) is an independent organisation under Office of Prime Minister of South Korea responsible for human resource management of the executive branch of the government.
-It also oversees the government employees pension which is managed by Government Employees Pension Service.
-It is led by vice-ministerial-level Minister of Personal Management.
+It also oversees the government employees' pension which is managed Government Employees Pension Service.
+It is led by the vice-ministerial-level Minister of Personal Management.

 The current Ministry was formed in 2014 and moved to its current headquarters in Sejong City in 2016.
-Its history can be traced back to 1948 when Bureau of Personal Management was created under now-Ministry of the Interior and Safety and Presidential Commission on Higher Civil Service Examination.
+Its history can be traced back to 1948 when the Bureau of Personal Management was created under now-Ministry of the Interior and Safety and Presidential Commission on Higher Civil Service Examination.

 It has two child agencies both led by vice-ministerial-level heads - National Human Resources Development Institute (NHI) and Appeals Commission.